pattonsgirl/Fall2021-CEG2350/Labs/Lab10/README.md

 ## Part 1 - Network Discovery

-With your PC (not the AWS instance) connected to a network, identify the following:
+With your PC (not the AWS instance) connected to a network, identify the following information.
+I give you permission to use GUIs to dig it up, or the system terminal (don't use WSL2)

 1. The hostname:
 2. The IP address: